kimwalisch/primesieve/README.md

 ```

 In order to clone and build primesieve you need to have installed the
-GNU Build System (a.k.a Autotools).
+GNU Build System (a.k.a.
+Autotools).
 To install the GNU Build System
 install
 [GNU Autoconf](http://www.gnu.org/software/autoconf/),
 [GNU Automake](http://www.gnu.org/software/automake/) and